 Galloway bulls have the ability to produce an even line of calves – in colour, polledness and high quality carcasses from mixed lines of cows.
 The Galloway polling dominance in crossbreeding ensures 100% polled calves from horned females.

-Meet Banjo the littlest Miniature White Galloway bull in Australia.
-Banjo & Huggie are calf adoption mascots for the new Cuddle Cow website for kids.
+Meet Banjo the smallest Miniature White Galloway bull in Australia.
+Banjo and his sister Huggie are two of the characters featured in stories on the new Cuddle Cow website for kids.
 Check it out...